Dobodura Airfield Complex (1942): History

 The Allies acknowledged the need for an airfield on the northern coast of New Guinea, while also being on the vicinity of Buna for use if Lae Airfield and Salamaua Airfield were attacked by Japanese forces.

 On July 9, 1942, an Allied reconnaissance was scheduled of the area, and two days later on July 11, a Royal Australian Air Force Catalina flew over Dobodura.
 Aboard were six officers including one US Army engineering officer, and three Australian officers, which determined that the plain and flat terrain at Dobodura should be developed.

 Afterwards, the Dobodura Airfield Complex was built by the United States Army Air Forces between December 1942 and early 1943.
 A total of 15 landing grounds were built and put to use, which held several bomber and fighter squadrons, however, it was unclear which specific airfield each unit was based.
 Dobodura was also used to receive war supplies, including heavy field guns to support the Allied campaign on New Guinea Island.

 Airfields

 Raways Airfield (Dobodura No. 1)

 Raways Airfield was completed by late 1943 by the US Army for the usage of liaison planes and light aircraft.

 Horanda 4 (Dobodura No. 4)

 The Horanda No. 4 Strip had two runways.
-On January 1944, there was a camp consisting of a mess hall and tents located two miles from the strip, which the 22nd Bomb Group was stationed in before.
+In January 1944, there was a camp consisting of a mess hall and tents located two miles from the strip, which the 22nd Bomb Group was stationed in before.
 After they left, the 501st unit had moved in, reoccupying facilities and using the No. 4 strip which was within walking distance.